CT075/CamCore/design/pipeline.md

 all definitions from included files (and the `ifdef`s they're underneath), but I chose to go with the simpler approach for now.

-The second stage of preprocessing processes this structure, potentially kicking off new pipelines whenever an include (or `#inctevent` etc) is encountered, and otherwise transforming the token blocks.